 An effort is happening, to do that dictatorial PC practice of no-platforming, to a proposed talk about a rather wacky medical theory about autism.
 To lobby every venue that gets gets booked to hold it, to cancel and disown it.

-Certainly the speaker’s ideas, written as if all autism was non-verbal! don’t match at all the lived experience of verbal able autistics, and our history going back way before modern medicine and including Isaac Newton as one of us.
-A conspiracy theory attributing autism’s existence to aberrant medicine and appearing to believe it has only existed since the 1970s! – does not match at all the scene’s experience at all levels of ability: after all it was exactly the more severe levels of autism that were known from long before that.
+Certainly the speaker’s ideas, written as if all autism was non-verbal! don’t match at all the lived experience of verbal and non learning disabled autistics, and our history going back way before modern medicine and including Isaac Newton as one of us.
+A conspiracy theory attributing autism’s existence to aberrant medicine and appearing to believe it has only existed since the 1970s! does not match at all the scene’s experience at all levels of ability: after all it was exactly the more severe levels of autism that were known from long before that.
 Folks affected and their families are entitled to find the theory insulting.
 But that reaction, itemising the idea’s demerits, can be given in reply to it, both in website posts and in discussion.
 When given at a grassroots level, not by some remote big speaker, it can be replied to and discussed and autistic experiences not matching it can be pointed out.
 The discussion process itself is educative.
 So, to try to gag the talk from ever being given at all, is not educative or democratic.

 Ragged University has several writings by aspies on its site.
 It is very clearly visibly not anti-autistic.
 It has been treated with sinister undemocratic hooliganism, by the arrogance of a few folks, on hearing of the controversy from peers, acting spontaneously self-prompted to hunt RU from venue to venue! to prevent it from holding this discussion, which as a result will be held in a park – THAT ACTION DOES NOT SPEAK FOR ALL AUTISTICS.